Preparing to Leave the University

 - Password Self Service

-- Retirees should make sure they have a security question set so they can reset their password if forgotten.
+- Retirees should make sure they have security questions set so they can reset their password if forgotten.

-- Set a vacation rule in Outlook to let people know you are leaving and on what date.
+- Set an automatic reply in Outlook to let people know you are leaving and on what date.

 - Transfer university related email messages to an appropriate person in the department.